cappuccinocosmico/tryptamine/frontend-nextjs/data/blog/a_confalgration_is_coming.md

 This made criticising the current administration an absolute nightmare, both because you would get tons of pushback from obama worshipers, but also because playing nice and currying favor with the current administration was the only way to get them to take your concerns seriously and listen to you.
 Every other form of activism was dismissed as "unserious".

 This even effected largely technocratic projects.
 In the first year of the Juliana vs US lawsuit, the vast majority of our interviews always included a question asking why we were suing the poor Obama administration with all of its super ambitious climate goals, with us (a bunch of literal children) needing to explain that all of their measures didn't actually impose limits on industry that they weren't already obeying for economic reasons, and was also placing the us on a 4-5 degree warming path instead of a 2 degree one.
-When Trump got elected I remember recieving legal advice saying "This election really helps your case, since it really highlights your main argument that the executive and legislative branches are incapable of addressing climate change."
+When Trump got elected I remember receiving legal advice saying "This election really helps your case, since it really highlights your main argument that the executive and legislative branches are incapable of addressing climate change."

 However, no movement was damaged by this sentiment as much as Occupy Wall Street, it was mercilessly mocked by everyone, mainstream media, progressive media, comedy shows, and even other activists circles.
 The popular sentiment was captured very well by a bit john oliver did for the daily show at the time: